Virasoro constraints in Drinfeld-Sokolov hierarchies: Introduction

-In this paper we generalize the notion of string solutions from nKdV hierarchies to generalized Drinfeld-Sokolov hierarchies for arbitrary base curves and arbitrary Heisenbergs.
-Just as algebro-geometric solutions had a sufficiently big stabilizer under the Drinfeld-Sokolov flows, we define a bigger Lie algebra action on the phase space for \textit{varying} curves; the string solutions then possess a big stabilizer under the action of the latter Lie algebra.
+In this paper we generalize the notion of string solutions from nKdV hierarchies to generalized Drinfeld--Sokolov hierarchies for arbitrary base curves and arbitrary Heisenbergs.
+Just as algebro-geometric solutions had a sufficiently big stabilizer under the Drinfeld--Sokolov flows, we define a bigger Lie algebra action on the phase space for \textit{varying} curves; the string solutions then possess a big stabilizer under the action of the latter Lie algebra.
 The goal of the paper is to understand what kind of geometry is behind these solutions and to prove the Virasoro constraints (certain second-order differential equations) on the tau-functions of string solutions.

 The plan of the paper is as follows.
 In \autoref{sect:background} we review background material on Heisenberg subgroups and abstract Higgs bundles.
-We then proceed to define the phase space of generalized Drinfeld-Sokolov hierarchies together with Drinfeld-Sokolov flows for a fixed curve $X$ and in moduli.
-A geometric definition of tau-functions for generalized Drinfeld-Sokolov hierarchies was missing in the literature, so we give their brief description in \autoref{sect:tau} relating, in particular, to a more algebraic definition in the case $X=\C\bP^1$ that can be found in \cite{Wu}.
+We then proceed to define the phase space of generalized Drinfeld--Sokolov hierarchies together with Drinfeld--Sokolov flows for a fixed curve $X$ and in moduli.
+A geometric definition of tau-functions for generalized Drinfeld--Sokolov hierarchies was missing in the literature, so we give their brief description in \autoref{sect:tau} relating, in particular, to a more algebraic definition in the case $X=\C\bP^1$ that can be found in \cite{Wu}.
 Note, that in this paper we only consider a linear action of the Virasoro algebra on the tau-function.
 We do not know a geometric meaning of the non-linear symmetries that appear in \textit{loc. cit.}

-In \autoref{sect:ag} we discuss algebro-geometric solutions for generalized Drinfeld-Sokolov hierarchies in a way that will be easily generalized to string solutions.
+In \autoref{sect:ag} we discuss algebro-geometric solutions for generalized Drinfeld--Sokolov hierarchies in a way that will be easily generalized to string solutions.
 We also discuss the linear differential equations the algebro-geometric tau-functions satisfy.